All Canvas customers can use New Quizzes. If you don't have access to New Quizzes—

 Question Groups are sections in a Classic Quiz that contain a set of specific questions.
 Canvas can randomly choose some or all of the questions for a student as part of the quiz.

 Yes.
-While New Quizzes migration supports all question types, you should still review your assessments for assigning them to students.
+While New Quizzes migration supports all question types, you should still review your quizzes for assigning them to students.
 For more information on quiz migration, refer to How do I migrate a Canvas quiz to New Quizzes?